 Your Duplicate Will Find A Way…

 Four San Francisco residents become aware that when the city’s inhabitants sleep, they are being replaced by their exact duplicate.

-Invasion of the Body Snatchers (1978) – Official Trailer (HD), ScreamFactoryTV
+Invasion of the Body Snatchers (1978) – Official Trailer (HD), ScreamFactoryTV and photos © United Artists

 The original film vision – with the same title – was in black and white, made in 1956 and set in a small American town.
 These themes were changed to the story unfolding in San Francisco in colour twenty two years later.
-This review of the 1978 film which was made at a time when remakes more a rarity rather than the common occurrence it is now.
+This review is of the 1978 film which was made at a time when remakes were more a rarity rather than the common occurrence it is now.

 The 1978 film was declared as one to watch as “Jeff Goldblum is at his Goldblummiest” by my sci-fi loving, Darlin Husband.
 Then as if he hadn’t sold it to me then, Goldblum’s co-stars were listed with these star names including Donald Sutherland (which may have inspired Michael Caine’s tousled mop in The Hand (1981)), Brooke Adams, Veronica Cartwright and Leonard Nimoy in a chunky jumper.

-So whats it all about?
+So what’s it all about?
 It all kicks off in those opening credits when some gelatinous alien seeds are seen heading for earth after they are blown from their now dying planet.
 These seeds end up in San Francisco, where they attach to leaves and then grow pods with wee pink flowers.

 Meanwhile, her Department of Health colleague, Matthew Bennell (Sutherland) is going full tilt Gordon Ramsay in a restaurant kitchen – but he’s significantly less sweary – finding rat poo in the food.
 He’s so crazy about his job, that he phones Elizabeth waking her up insisting she comes in early to work to run some laboratory tests on it.

 Elizabeth visits the ever jovial Matthew.
 While she’s there, she tells Matthew of her thoughts about Geoffrey saying she feels Geoffrey’s now acting “weird” and he doesn’t seem himself.
 Matthew tries (and fails) to make light of her situation.
-He suggests she speak to his friend, Dr. David Kibner (Leonard Nimoy) – a famous psychiatrist and author – to help her work out what’s happening to Geoffrey.
+He suggests she speak to his friend, Dr David Kibner (Leonard Nimoy) – a famous psychiatrist and author – to help her work out what’s happening to Geoffrey.